Steven Benner’s Blog

 </html>

-This is a very basic motd screen.
+This is a very basic MOTD screen.
 I don’t remember where I got the blackboard graphic, but kudos to whoever did it because it works on just about every resolution.
 Replace the “Welcome to My Team Fortress 2 server” text with whatever you want.

 For more advanced layout you’re going to have to learn some HTML and CSS, Google is your best friend here.
-Don’t get too crazy though, if your motd is too long then no one will read it.
+Don’t get too crazy though, if your MOTD is too long then no one will read it.

 Updating your server